RTEMS/rtems-docs/user/start/gsoc.md

 We will be using Git to clone the sources for RTEMS and RSB.
 This is the preferred way if you are planning to make contributions to the RTEMS project.

-Please refer to the {ref}`QuickStartSources_Git` section for instructions on obtaining sources using Git.
+Please refer to the {ref}`QuickStartSources` section for instructions on obtaining sources.

 ## Installing the Tool Suite